chaoss/wg-evolution/metrics/Code_Changes.md

 will be considered as the code change.

-The date of a change can be defined (for considering it in a period or not) as the author date or the commiter date of the corresponding git commit.
+The date of a change can be defined (for considering it in a period or not) as the author date or the committer date of the corresponding git commit.

 In a set of repositories, the same commit may be present in more than one of them.
 Therefore, for counting unique changes,